bemer/containers-on-aws-workshop/03-CreateVPC/Readme.md

 For this workshop, we are going to use a VPC with public and private subnets.
 All EC2 instances and Fargate tasks should run on private subnets.
 All Load Balancers should run on public subnets.

 > NOTE: If you are running this workshop on a large group of people, you can optionally create just one VPC for the entire workshop, instead of one VPC per workshop participant.
-This is just to prevent you hitting VPC limits for the AWS account.
+This is just to prevent you hitting some VPC limits for the your AWS account, like number of VPCs per region and number of Elastic IPs per region.

 ![VPC structure](https://github.com/bemer/containers-on-aws-workshop/blob/master/03-CreateVPC/images/containers-on-aws-workshop-vpc.png)